luizavalentini/homework-8-trello/README.md

    ```

 ### Starting the Project
-To initiate the project, simply left-click on the "index.html" file and choose "Open Live Server.
+To initiate the project, simply left-click on the "index.html" file and choose "Open with Live Server.

 ## Notes